ssardina-agts/agtcity-sarl-mw/README.md

 				</repository>
 		</repositories>

-When you build your application, Maven via JitPack will get middleware from this repo, compile it, package, and install it.
+	With this, when you build your application, Maven via JitPack will get middleware from this repo, compile it, package, and install it.